I’ve always been interested in outsiders.

 Photo by @umer093

-I’ve had a passion for countries which are considered outsiders too.
-Those countries you probably wouldn’t tell your Mother about before visiting.
+I’ve had a passion for countries who others would shy away from visiting.
+Those countries you probably wouldn’t tell your Mother you travelled to.

-While the people I grew up around dreamt of Paris, Los Angeles or Bali, I dreamed of Russia, The Silk Road and the -Stans, (what was formally) Czechoslovakia, North Korea, and – for some reason – Saudia Arabia.
+While the people I grew up around dreamt of visiting Paris, Los Angeles or Bali; I dreamed of Russia, The Silk Road and the -Stans, (what was formally) Czechoslovakia, North Korea, and – for some reason – Saudia Arabia.

 When I told others my interest in these faraway places, I was told that my interest was strange.
-That it was weird to want to visit those places; so I kept to keep it to myself.
+That it was “weird” to want to visit those places; so I kept my dream to myself.
 A little dream of travelling to these “weird” countries protected within me.

-Even just a few weeks ago when I visited Pakistan with my good friend, my Mum sent me an email with a simple question:
+Even just a few weeks ago when I visited Pakistan, my Mum sent me an email with a simple question: